What is Bronchiectasis?

 Primary infections

-There are many organisms involved in primary infection of lungs.
-Organisms are as following:-
+There are many organisms involved in primary infection of the lungs.
+Organisms are as follows:-

 • Pertussis virus